migimunz/homework/pl/hw2.md

 x
 ```

-Implementation details, so we can auto-grade:
+Implementation details (so we can auto-grade):
  - Garbage collection should only run when an allocation is requested, but won't
    fit in the current memory block.
- - When  allocating space,  always  allocate starting at  the smallest available
+ - Always allocate objects at the smallest available offset (starting at 0).
-   address within the current memory block.
- - When running  garbage collection,  preserve the order of any objects that are
+ - When running garbage collection, preserve the order of all objects.
-   copied into the new memory block.

 [1]: https://en.wikipedia.org/wiki/Tracing_garbage_collection#Copying_vs._mark-and-sweep_vs._mark-and-don.27t-sweep